apache/couchdb-documentation/src/ddocs/views/intro.rst

     }

 .. note::
-    The JavaScript function above could be effectively replaced by the builtin ``_count``.
+    The JavaScript function above could be effectively replaced by the built-in ``_count``.

 .. figure:: ../../../images/views-intro-01.png